Bill Dickey: Film career

 While still an active player in 1942, Dickey appeared as himself in the film The Pride of the Yankees, which starred Gary Cooper as the Yankee captain and first baseman Lou Gehrig.
 Late in the movie, when Gehrig was fading due to the disease that would eventually take his life, a younger Yankee grumbled in the locker room, "the old man on first needs crutches to get around!"—and Dickey, following the script, belted the younger player, after which he said the kid "talked out of turn."

 Dickey also appeared as himself in the film The Stratton Story in 1949.
 In the film, Dickey was scripted to take a called third strike from Jimmy Stewart's character.
 Dickey objected, stating "I never took a third strike.
 I always swung", and asking the director, Sam Wood, to allow him to swing through the third strike; Wood insisted that Dickey take the third strike.
 After many takes, Dickey commented: "I've struck out more times this morning than I did throughout my entire baseball career."

 Personal life

 On October 5, 1932, Dickey married Violet Arnold, a New York showgirl, at St. Mark's Church in Jackson Heights, New York.
 The couple had one child, Lorraine, born in 1935.

+At the time of Lou Gehrig's death, Dickey described Gehrig as his best friend.

 Dickey was an excellent quail hunter.
 He spent part of his retirement in the 1970s and 1980s residing in the Yarborough Landing community on the shore of Millwood Lake in southwestern Arkansas.
 He died in Little Rock, Arkansas, in 1993.